nicolas-kuechler/doe-suite/README.md

 <!-- TODO could list the available defaults or provide link to find them-->

+:warning: The ETL scripts can be structured in folders, however all paths must be relative to the `etl` folder.
+More information is in the [troubleshooting](./docs/troubleshooting.md).

 ## More Documentation
 More documentation can be found [here](./docs).